Kernix13/javascript-cheat-sheet/notes.md

 <div id="back-to-top"></div>

-The best of my notes from Traversy course:
+The best of my notes from Traversy Modern JS course:

 - 8 - primitive data types: string, number, boolean, null, undefined - stored directly in the location that the variables accesses - stored on the stack
 - reference types: arrays, object literals, functions, dates - accessed by reference, so the data isn’t actually stored in the variable – objects that are stored on the heap, the heap being dynalically alocated memory